 - Carry all your stuff in a small backpack.
 You’ll want your hands free for holding on.

-- Go early, this is more to escape the heat than the crowds.
+- Hike Angels Landing as early as you can.
+This is more to escape the heat than the crowds.

-- Do not hike the trail if it’s raining or a storm is looming.
+- Do not hike the Angels Landing trail if it’s raining or a storm is looming.

 - Make sure you have plenty of daytime left to finish up the hike.